Saint Patrick's Saltire: Earlier use of saltires in an Irish context

 A variety of sources show saltires in use earlier than 1783 in Ireland and in an Irish context, although there is no suggestion that they are linked to St Patrick.
 The Flag Institute states that arms derive from those of the powerful FitzGerald dynasty (or "Geraldines"), who were Earls of Kildare (and later Dukes of Leinster).
 Gearóid Mór FitzGerald and his son Gearóid Óg were also Lord Deputies of Ireland in the late 15th and early 16th centuries.

 The design on the reverse of some Irish coins (groat and half-groat) minted c.
 1480 includes two shields with saltires.
 At this time, Gearóid Mór FitzGerald was Lord Deputy of Ireland, and the shields are considered to be his arms.

 A 1576 map of Ireland (or "Hirlandia") by John Goghe shows the FitzGerald arms over their spheres of influence.
-It also shows a red saltire flag flying at the masthead of a ship, possibly an Irish pirate, which is engaged in action in the Saint George's Channel with another ship flying the Saint George's cross.
+It also shows a red saltire flag flying at the masthead of a ship, possibly an Irish pirate, which is engaged in action in Saint George's Channel with another ship flying Saint George's cross.
 The red saltire is placed on the Mulls of Galloway and Kintyre in Scotland.
 This is either a defect of the print or as it was confused with Scotland's Saint Andrew's saltire.